dorian3343/CrabPing/README.md

 4. On windows, idk I don't use windows :P

 ## How to install 2/2
-1. Instead of building the project yourself use the prebuilt binary
+1. Instead of building the project yourself use the prebuilt binary, for windows its the one with .exe

 ## How to use